livewire/livewire/docs/uploads.md

 ## Cancelling an upload

 If an upload is taking a long time, a user may want to cancel it.
-You can provide this functionality with Livewire's `$wire.cancelUpload()` function in JavaScript.
+You can provide this functionality with Livewire's `$cancelUpload()` function in JavaScript.

-Here's an example of creating a "Cancel Upload" button in a Livewire component using Alpine to handle the click event:
+Here's an example of creating a "Cancel Upload" button in a Livewire component using `wire:click` to handle the click event:

 ```blade
 <form wire:submit="save">